fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2023 Quals - clip_board/index.md

 tcache_entry *next = (tcache_entry *) ((uintptr_t) e->next ^ (uintptr_t) tcache);
 ```

-The `tcache` value here is supposedly the address of `tcache_perthread_struct`... but it seemed different from actual memory, so I searched elixir for 2.35 glibc source code but something doesn't match - needs verification.
+The `tcache` value here is supposedly the address of `tcache_perthread_struct`, but it seemed different from actual memory, so I searched elixir for 2.35 glibc source code but something doesn't match - needs verification.

 Anyway, the actual `tcache` value used in xor operation is `0x555555559` (heap base address right shifted 12 bits), visible in the `0x555555559470` chunk where `next` should be null.
 Therefore, writing the result of xoring `0x555555559` with `_IO_list_all`'s address `0x7ffff7fa5680` to `0x555555559440` chunk's `next` position configures tcache bin as follows.

 ``` bash